lulumengyi/lulumengyi.github.io/index.md

 ## About Me

 Hello, my name is Mengyi Lu.
-I graduated from <a href="https://www.blcu.edu/" target="_blank"> Beijing Language and Culture University</a> in 2020, focusing on natural language processing and working under the mentorship of Prof.<a href="https://liupengyuan.github.io/" target="_blank"> Liu Pengyuan</a>.
+I got my master's degree from <a href="https://www.blcu.edu/" target="_blank"> Beijing Language and Culture University</a> in 2020, focusing on natural language processing.
+I worked under the mentorship of Prof.<a href="https://liupengyuan.github.io/" target="_blank"> Liu Pengyuan</a>.
 My research involves relation extraction, question-answering systems, and semantic analysis.

 From 2021 to 2023, I worked as an algorithm engineer in the <a href="https://www.soundai.com/" target="_blank"> Weibo Advertising Recommendation Group</a>, responsible for ad ranking model optimization, user behavior analysis and mining, and text content mining.